Published on Tuesday 11 March 2014 11:28

 Market and Model

-So we've established there will be front and all wheel drive variants, three engines on offer and also a choice of three different transmissions.
+So we've established there are front and all wheel drive variants, three engines on offer and also a choice of three different transmissions.
 What about the trim levels?
-Well there are now Active, Icon and Invincible grades.
+Well there are Active, Icon and Invincible grades.
 Active grade comes with 17-inch alloys, air conditioning, Bluetooth, electric windows front and rear, rear privacy glass and front fog lights.
 Next, the Icon trim includes a powered tailgate, a folding function on the powered door mirrors, rain-sensing wipers, an auto-dimming rear-view mirror, part-leather instrument panel trim and dual-zone automatic air conditioning.
 The Toyota Touch multimedia touch screen system also features on Icon models, with a DAB digital tuner, rear-view camera and Bluetooth.
 At the top of the range, the Invincible adds equipment features such as roof rails, leather upholstery, heated front seats, rear parking sensors and Smart Entry and Start.

 Cost of Ownership